 Please see the scholarship page for details.

 Jeffrey Kitson received B.M. and M.M. degrees in music theory and composition from Michigan State University with a secondary emphasis in choral conducting.
-While attending MSU, Mr. Kitson sang in the University Chorale, State Singers, and Chamber Choir.
+While attending MSU, Mr. Kitson sang in the University Chorale, State Singers and Chamber Choir.
 While on an opera scholarship, he performed numerous roles with MSU Opera Theatre including the Judge in Trial by Jury, and Snoopy in You’re a Good Man, Charlie Brown.
-Before coming to Nebraska, he taught at the Flint Institute of Music in his hometown of Flint, MI.
-In 2008-2009 he was named the Columbus Campus Faculty Member of the Year.
+Before coming to Nebraska, he taught at the Flint Institute of Music in his hometown of Flint, Mich.
+In 2008-09, he was named the Columbus Campus Faculty Member of the Year.

 We encourage students to visit campus to experience our college community for themselves because you can only learn so much through a website.
 We’re confident that by visiting our campus, you will fall in love with all we have to offer.